Digital-Media/fhooe-router-skeleton/README.md

 ## Browsing the Application

-For taking a quick look, you can use the PHP built-in web server:
+To take a quick look, you can use the PHP built-in web server:

     cd path/to/install
     composer start